Emergence of multiple zero modes bound to vortices in extended topological Josephson junctions: Topological Josephson junction in a transverse magnetic field

 \section{Topological Josephson junction in a transverse magnetic field}

 We consider a Josephson junction formed between two $s$-wave superconductors on the surface of three-dimensional strong topological insulator (TI) in an external magnetic field $\Vec{B} = \vec\nabla\times\Vec{A}$ perpendicular to the surface (Fig.~\ref{fig:sketchSMSinmagneticfield}).
 We assume the superconducting gaps to be of the same magnitude $\Delta_0$ on both sides of the junction, but differing by a relative phase $\varphi(y)$.
 The position dependence of the phase difference is a result of the magnetic flux.~\cite{Barone-Josephson} Additionally, we take into account the effect of a ferromagnetic insulator deposited between the superconductors.
 Its magnetization causes an effective exchange field $\vec{M} = (M_x,M_y,M_z)^T$ in the underlying surface of the TI which couples to the electrons' spin.
+Though ferromagnet-superconductor interfaces on the surface of TIs have to the best of our knowledge not yet been experimentally realized, we include these terms out of academic interest, in accordance with some of the authors' earlier theoretical works\cite{backens_current--phase_2021,reich_magnetization_2023,reich_berezinskii-kosterlitz-thouless_2024}, in order to understand their effect on the phenomena we study below.
+For comparison with current experiments one should assume $\vec M=0$.

 The corresponding Bogoliubov-de Gennes (BdG) Hamiltonian reads

 where $\Delta_0(x) = \Delta_0\,\theta(|x|-W/2)$, $\varphi(x,y) = \varphi(y)\,\theta(x)$, $\vec{M}(x) = \vec{M}\,\theta(W/2-|x|)$, $\mu(x) = \mu_N\,\theta(W/2-|x|) + \mu_S\,\theta(|x|-W/2)$. $\tau_i$ and $\sigma_i$ are Pauli matrices in Nambu space and spin space, respectively. $W$ is the width of the junction and $v_F$ the surface state Fermi velocity.